mrjvdali/mrjvdali/README.md

-- 👋 Hi, I’m @mrjvdali
+- 👋 Hi, I’m Javed Ali also know as "Jvd Ali"
-- 👀 I’m interested in ...
+- 👀 I’m interested to develop or solving real life problems with tech
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning web development (MERN)Stack
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m available to collaborate on any open source project.
-- 📫 How to reach me ...
+- 📫 my email to reach me mrjvdali@gmail.com

 <!---
 mrjvdali/mrjvdali is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.